Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03b Secret Factions/The Veilbound Circle.md

 - Ritual blade used in the aborted binding of the Deepcrypt (retrieved by [[Campaign Group 3]]).
 - Blackened scroll fragments describing multi-sigil seals tied to celestial conjunctions.
 - Ancient encoded directive from an unknown Pre-Rising archmage, marked with the Circle’s sigil.
-- Ghost-inked contract ledger detailing warded item trades in [[Jambito]] and [[01 Campaign/01 World/04 Subregions/01 Thellade/Mangagoy Isles]].
+- Ghost-inked contract ledger detailing warded item trades in [[Jambito]] and [[01 Campaign/01 World/04 Subregions/01 Thellade/The Outcast Isles/Mangagoy Isles]].